emilkowalski/vaul/README.md

 ### Custom Container

-Customise the element that your drawer portals into.
+Customize the element that your drawer portals into.
 By default, drawer will be appended to `document.body`.

 ```tsx
 import React from 'react';